amandacarbone/restaurant-finder/README.md

 # Restaurant Finder

 Built in React Native with Expo.
-This app lets users choose from a variety of food/drink categories and be served restaurant recommendations from the Yelp API.
+This app lets users choose from a variety of food/drink categories and be served restaurant recommendations from the Yelp Fusion API.

 ## Languages
 JavaScript